 Additional workers may be hired to work in a support capacity such as assisting with the check-in, drop-off and pick-up of enrolled dogs.
 Financials.
 Since Pheasantland Industries is a self-supporting enterprise of the Department of Corrections, Pierre Pups will not receive taxpayer funding.
+This fiscal year, in spite of the effect of Covid-19 on our business operations, Pheasantland Industries is still expected to increase revenue over last year.
 This new industry is entirely service-based, thus it does not require us to finance extensive equipment or carry an inventory of raw materials.

-More Opportunities for Female Inmates

-Approving the addition of a new, full-time
+Primary expenses are inmate payroll and the addition of a full-time Shop Foreman position.

+More Opportunities for Female Inmates INMATE

-industry shop at the South Dakota Women's Prison would make a real and significant step in realizing Pheasantland's commitment toward expanding its female workforce and increased employment and vocational opportunities for female inmates at SDWP.
+Approving the addition of a new, full-time industry shop at the South Dakota Women's Prison would make a real and significant step in realizing Pheasantland's commitment toward expanding its female workforce and increased employment and vocational opportunities for female inmates at SDWP.

-Program Benefits

-Pierre Pups represents a new pathway to opportunity for our female inmate workforce and its benefits would be three-fold.
+Program Benefits Pierre Pups represents a new pathway to opportunity for our female inmate workforce and its benefits would be three-fold.
 It creates new jobs enabling inmates to gain valuable skills and work experience in an occupation that is in demand, which will further help support successful reentry.
 The program also promotes positive behavior by the inmate population, and serves to improve staff and inmate morale, which positively affects the safety and security of the institution.

-A 2016 study from the University of Oregon found that Prison Animal Programs that bring inmates and dogs together consistently reported improvements to inmates' self-esteem, ability to empathize, and helping make positive behavioral changes.
-Positive behaviors identified include responsibility, overall conduct, and actions during incarceration.
+Helping Inmates A 2016 study from the University of Oregon found that Prison Animal Programs that bring inmates and dogs together consistently reported improvements to inmates' self-esteem, ability to empathize, and helping make positive behavioral changes.
+Positive behaviors indentified include responsibility, overall conduct, and actions during incarceration.

 Responses resulted in the following five behavioral and practical outcome findings.

-FINDING 1 - Improved Responsibility

-FINDING 2 - Improved Behavior

-FINDING 3 - Improved Belief in Ability to Accomplish New Things

-FINDING 4 - Changed Outlook on Life after Parole

-FINDING 5 - Changed How Others Viewed Them
+FINDING 1 - Improved Responsibility FINDING 2 - Improved Behavior - FINDING 3 Improved Belief in Ability to Accomplish New Things - FINDING 4 Changed Outlook on Life after Parole - FINDING 5 Changed How Others Viewed Them

 "I'll take the higher road because I have a responsibility to something else."
 Comment from an Iowa inmate describing his dog's influence on his behavior in prison.
 89% of inmates interviewed indicated that caring for and training dogs in prison was a big responsibility that helped them become more responsible in other areas of their lives.

-South Dakota Labor Statistics

-(Current as of June 2, 2020)
+South Dakota Labor Statistics (Current as of June 2, 2020)

-Job Market

-There is a high demand for experienced workers with the skill set of our inmate handlers.
+Job Market There is a high demand for experienced workers with the skill set of our inmate handlers.
 According to the South Dakota Dept. of Labor & Regulation, there are currently 25 vacancies in the state for Nonfarm Animal Caretakers, but only 4 potential candidates for those positions.
 In 2019, American consumers spent \$10.3 billion on pet services.